iankronquist/rustyvisor/README.md

 # RustyVisor

-An hypervisor written in Rust.
+A hypervisor written in Rust.

 The goal of this project is to learn more Rust and determine whether Rust is a significant improvement over C for systems programming tasks like